How to File Bankruptcy in California

 If you are represented by an attorney then the attorney will generally complete this process.
 They should ensure that the assigned trustee receives your tax returns.

-4. Attend 341 Hearing - After your bankruptcy case if filed you will have a 341 hearing schedule.
+4. Attend 341 Hearing - After your bankruptcy case is filed you will have a 341 hearing scheduled.
 You will need to attend the 341 Hearing and bring proof of social security and identification.
 The trustee will ask you questions in regards to the documents and schedules that you have filed with the court.
+The questions that the trustee will ask you about will pertain to your assets, creditors, and income.
+The majority of these questions will require a yes or no response.
+In most cases the questioning should be completed within 5 minutes.
+Some of the questions tha tthe trustee may ask you are:

 If you are represented by an attorney then generally the attorney will be present with you at the 341 hearing.
 The attorney will walk you through the steps of your 341 hearing and should answer any questions or concerns you have about the 341 Hearing.